AI4Bharat/INCLUDE-MS-Teams-Integration/docs/deploy.md

     {
       "AllowedHosts": "*",
       "AzureSettings": {
-        "BotName": "<Bot Name>", // Created while Registering a calling bot "AadAppId": "<Application Id of the Bot>", // Created while Registering a calling bot "AadAppSecret": "<Application Secret of the Bot>", // Created while Registering a calling bot "ServiceCname": "<DNS Name of the VM>", // Ex. bot.domain_name "MediaServiceFQDN": "<DNS Name of the VM>", // Ex. bot.domain_name "ServiceDnsName": "<DNS Name of the VM>", // Ex. bot.domain_name "CertificateThumbprint": "<Thumb print of the certificate>", // Certificate of the domain_name "InstancePublicPort": 8081,
+        "BotName": "<Bot Name, created while Registering a calling bot>", "AadAppId": "<Application Id of the Bot, , created while Registering a calling bot>", "AadAppSecret": "<Application Secret of the Bot, created while Registering a calling bot>", "ServiceCname": "<DNS Name of the VM, ex. bot.domain_name>", "MediaServiceFQDN": "<DNS Name of the VM, ex. bot.domain_name>", "ServiceDnsName": "<DNS Name of the VM, ex. bot.domain_name>", "CertificateThumbprint": "<Thumb print of the certificate created for the domain_name>", "InstancePublicPort": 8081,
         "CallSignalingPort": 9441,
         "InstanceInternalPort": 8445,